Suzuki Escudo Pikes Peak Special

 Tech Analysis

-The first version of the Pikes Peak Shield built over the know-how acquired from the Cultus’ victories in previous years.
-Like Brazilian Stock Cars, only the external body shape resembles that of the production model, as the car’s chassis is a tubular structure in chrome-moly-molybdenum steel designed specifically for the car.
+The first version of the Pikes Peak Escudo built over the know-how acquired from the Cultus’ victories in previous years.
+Like a NASCAR Cup car, only the external body shape resembles that of the production model, as the car’s chassis is a tubular structure in chrome-moly-molybdenum steel designed specifically for the car.

 Source: Speed Hunters [5].